2023 UEFA European Under-21 Championship qualification: Ranking of second-placed teams

-Only the results of the second-placed teams against the first, third, fourth and fifth-placed teams in their group are taken into account, while results against the sixth-placed team in six-team groups are not included.
-As a result, eight matches played by each second-placed team are counted for the purposes of determining the ranking.
-The top-ranked team qualifies directly for the final tournament, while the other teams enter the play-offs.
+Only the results of the second-placed teams against the first, third, fourth and fifth-placed teams in their group were taken into account, while results against the sixth-placed team in six-team groups were not included.
+As a result, eight matches played by each second-placed team were counted for the purposes of determining the ranking.
+The top-ranked team qualified directly for the final tournament, while the other teams entered the play-offs.

 Advanced teams

 Play-offs

 The draw for the play-offs was held on 21 June 2022 in Nyon, Switzerland.